LLNL/Silo/docs/Chapter2-Section3.md

   The free functions release the given structure as well as all memory pointed to by these structures.
   This is the preferred method for releasing these structures.
-  There are counterpart functions for allocating structures of a given type (see `DBAlloc`…).
+  There are counterpart functions for allocating structures of a given type (see DBAlloc…).
 The functions will not fail if a `NULL` pointer is passed to them.

 ---